Why Your Business Needs a Multi-Cloud Backup and Disaster Recovery Strategy

 The multi-cloud approach refers to the use of more than one cloud platform to carry out your business functionalities.
 This approach is known as multi-cloud computing.
-Multi-cloud architecture facilitates organizations and enterprises to distribute their workloads across multiple environments and thus ensure better and continued access to their workloads, unlike a single cloud-based environment.
+Multi-cloud architecture facilitates organizations and enterprises to distribute their workloads across multiple environments and thus ensure better and continued access to their workloads, unlike a single cloud-based backup environment.
 Though multi-cloud refers to more than one cloud platform, it is more commonly associated with the public cloud architecture.

 Multi-Cloud vs Hybrid Cloud

 Hybrid clouds are based on both public and private clouds that are being deployed by an organization to avail the advantages of both.
 Multi-cloud is confined only to public cloud services and their monitoring.
-Hybrid clouds use on-premises storage, servers, etc to carry out functionalities such as monitoring, authentication, etc whereas in a multi-cloud environment these resources are located in the cloud.
+Hybrid clouds use on-premises storage, servers, etc to carry out functionalities such as monitoring, authentication, etc whereas in a multi-cloud environment, these resources are located in the cloud.

 Importance of Having a Multi-Cloud Approach

 Organizations that have their cloud services based on multiple geographies need to avail the services of multiple cloud providers.
 Most organizations that rely on the public cloud in fact use the services of multiple cloud providers.
 In a survey conducted by Gartner on public cloud users, it was found that 81 % of respondents were in fact using multiple cloud services.
-According to Michael Warrilow, the dominance of multiple vendors in the public cloud market, the organization’s desire to avoid vendor lock-in, and to leverage the possibilities of best-of-breed solutions are the main factors behind the surge in popularity of multi-cloud.
+According to Michael Warrilow, the dominance of multiple vendors in the public cloud market, the organization’s desire to avoid vendor lock-in, and the leverage of the possibilities of best-of-breed solutions are the main factors behind the surge in the popularity of multi-cloud.

 Advantages of Multi-Cloud Strategy